Last updated on

 ???

-Compare your version new version with the original if-based implementation.
+4. Compare your new version with the original if-based implementation.
 Which one is more readable?

 zipWith ⭐️